Aadit-17/Fantasy-Squad-Analyzer/README.md

 **Team Data Scraping:** Fetches your team's historical performance data directly from the FPL API.
 **Points Trend Visualization:** Displays a graphical representation of your team’s points trend over the last five gameweeks, allowing you to track performance fluctuations.
 **Player Performance Analysis:** Identifies the best and worst-performing players from your current team picks based on form and current cost.
-**Recommended Transfers:** Suggests potential transfers focusing on differential players with less than 15% ownership, maximizing your chances of gaining an edge over your competitors.
+**Recommended Transfers:** Suggests potential transfers based on selected player, focusing on differential players with good form, maximizing your chances of gaining an edge over your competitors.
+Can also include players with same or lower prices.

 ## Usage
 Find team id from your fantasy premier league points display (https://fantasy.premierleague.com/entry/{team_id}/event/6)